 We aim for every part of the day to be an opportunity for real learning: in classes and workshops, on the sports field, in the boarding houses and during free time.

 By Real Learning we mean learning that is relevant, engaging and deeply understood.
-In workshops like cookery, drama and photography pupils learn real-world skills that not only may help with their career but will also give them pleasure for life.
+In workshops like cookery, drama and photography pupils learn real-world skills that not only help with their career but also give them pleasure for life.
 Because pupils choose to attend particular workshops they are naturally interested.
 This kind of direct, self-motivated, physical learning is powerful, memorable and lasting.